maxflurie/RecentProjects/README.md

-# Presentation
+# Recent Projects
-This repository is for a presentation on GitHub and R integration
+This repository contains a collection of projects that utilize varied statistical and analytical approaches.
+Some files (e.g., R Markdown files/.rmd) include tutorial-based instruction for implementation while others provide only examples.